half-adder/napari-xarray/docs/index.rst

-.. napari-xarray-napari documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
+.. napari-xarray documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to napari-xarray-napari's documentation!
+Welcome to napari-xarray's documentation!
 ===============================================================

 Contents: